-Adding a Self Certificate
+Requesting a Self Certificate

-This process is different to obtaining a Trusted Certificate.
-The TW100-BRV304 must generate a request for the CA. You cannot request a Certificate directly.
-The correct procedure is as follows:
+The TW100-BRV204 must generate a request for the CA. This request must then be supplied to the CA. The procedure is as follows:

-1. On the "Certificates" screen, click the "Add Self Certificate" button to view the first screen of the Add Self Certificate procedure, shown below.
+1. On the Self Certificates screen, click the New Request button to view the first screen of the Self Certificate Request procedure, shown below.

-Figure 86: Add Self Certificate (1)
+Figure 89: Self Certificate Request (1)